ingram-projects/animxyz/docs/content/sections/the-basics.md

 [See it in action!](?tab=examples&example=Example%201#the-basics)

 For simple animations, that's all you need, but AnimXYZ can do so much more!
-Keep on reading to see how much more you can do with it.
+Keep on reading to see how you can customize and control AnimXYZ to create exactly the animations you want.